neocogent/sqlchain/INSTALL.md

     "listen":"0.0.0.0:80",

-You can also set an SSL certificate file to use if you want to server on port 443.
+You can also set an SSL certificate file to use if you want to serve https.
 Again, edit the sqlchain-api.cfg and add:

     "ssl":"path/to/certfile",